codemagic-ci-cd/codemagic-docs/content/integrations/codecov-integration.md

   test_report: test-results/flutter.json
 ```

-It is possible to store test results in a location and in order to achieve it, just include the **test_report** field with a glob pattern matching the test result file location.
+In order to store test results in a location after collecting them, just include the **test_report** field with a glob pattern matching the test result file location.

 ## Create a Codecov account